-Toys R Us has also been open 24 hours a day in the days leading up to Christmas.
+Toys R Us and some Macy's have been open 24 hours a day in the days leading up to Christmas.
 At malls, Abercrombie & Fitch has been offering a blanket 50 percent off on all items while J. Crew and Madewell offered 30 percent off.
 Retailers' promotional e-mails are up 34 percent from a year ago, according to Responsys, which tracks e-mail activity from more than 100 merchants.

 "They're clearly putting their best foot forward on promotions right now," said John Morris, analyst at BMO Capital Markets.
 Morris estimates that promotional sale activity is up about 7 percent compared with last year, taking into account the level of markdowns and the amount of goods marked down.